corvus-dotnet/Corvus.Pipelines/README.md

 To do that, your pipeline state needs to opt in to a [capability](./docs/ubiquitous-language.md#capability) called `ICanFail`.

+We've mentioned capabilities before, but this is the first time we get to explore them in detail.

 ## Capabilities

 As usual, we'll start with a definition.
 What is a capability?